SalomePlatform/shaper/src/FeaturesPlugin/doc/placementFeature.rst

 In this property panel, it is necessary to:

--  Select objects which will be moved;
+-  Select objects which will be moved; :ref:`transformation_subshapes`

 -  Select a face, edge or vertex as a start for moving;